dhanyasree071-create/OIBSIP-TASK1/README.md

 # Iris-Flower-Classification
-Data Science project for Iris Flower Classification using Python, Scikit-learn, and Machine Learning techniques..
+Data Science project for Iris Flower Classification using Python, Scikit-learn

-This is a Machine Learning project that classifies iris flowers into different species using the K-Nearest Neighbors (KNN) algorithm.
+This is a Data science project that classifies iris flowers into different species using the K-Nearest Neighbors (KNN) algorithm.

 The Iris dataset contains flower measurements such as: